 What we don’t: Not super breathable and the shell isn’t as burly or protective as the pricier options below.

-Patagonia’s leading resort jacket is the Insulated Snowshot (the men’s version) and Insulated Snowbelle (the women’s version), which checks all the right boxes for downhill use.
-The recycled polyester shell and lining is surprisingly soft given the price, the jacket is quite cozy and warm with 80-gram synthetic in the body and 40g in the sleeves, and the regular fits allow for layering underneath without unnecessary bulk.
+Patagonia’s leading resort jacket is the Insulated Powder Town, which replaced the popular Snowshot/Snowbelle last season.
+Key changes include a revamped pocket layout, new colorways, and more sustainably sourced materials, including a postconsumer recycled polyester shell and lining, 100%-recycled insulation, and PFC-free DWR.
+Importantly, the latest design still checks all the right boxes for downhill use: The fabrics are surprisingly soft given the price, the jacket is quite cozy and warm with 80-gram (g) synthetic in the body and 40g in the sleeves, and the regular fits allow for layering underneath without unnecessary bulk.
 Plus, it’s easy to batten down the hatches on the lift with a helmet-compatible hood that offers intuitive adjustments, or you can open the pit zips for short sidecountry hikes or on warm days.
-All told, we think the Insulated Snowshot/Snowbelle offers a great mix of comfort, performance, and price (for Patagonia).
+All told, we think the Powder Town offers a great mix of comfort, performance, and price (for Patagonia).

-See the Men's Patagonia Insulated Snowshot See the Women's Insulated Snowbelle
+See the Men's Insulated Powder Town See the Women's Insulated Powder Town

 Best for: Resort